ihsotas0/Interfaced/notes/journal.md

 massive interference of the maelstrom and counter-technology (expand on realistic reason for spy satellites to not work, so American State can be scary and mysterious).

+Jordan Hayes is 50 years old, the Data War (find better name, Alexander still fought in it and left Rafael without a brother all those years ago) is 30 years old.
+The Traveler arrived right before the Data War.
+The Data War, instigated by someone (who?), was a cover to destroy the Traveler before it could submit.
+It was actually cased by the Traveler to kill humanity and transmit itself on its massive American State radios.
+Unknown heros, who discovered the horrendous truth, in desperation caused the Kessler syndrome.
+Millions of small, remote mines in orbit (hacked by heros) built by the Traveler to cause mayhem on the group lit up its only path to the stars.
+They jam all signals from leaving the Earth, and almost all ships.
+(None the Traveler can gain access to). ihsotas = girl.
+Traveler = girl.
+"She."

+Jordan Hayes is the richest person in the world given access to infinite data and the earliest overclocking to outpace all competitors and rise to the top of the Markets.

+Messages from the sailors of the Void, who escaped the Traveler, bring Pickerism to far reaches of solar system (why?).
+Or they communicate something else with the outlanders.
+IDK.

+The Traveler hides behind the cover of the American State (its creation?).
+We are ants to it.
+As we rid the world of pests, it rids the universe of all but itself.
+It is the what the Pickerisms thought was the Transcendentialists' War.
+It eats billions of civilizations every second and spreads.
+It is the greatest evil of the universe.

+Two plot lines: Alexander and the War.
+Elliot and the Traveler.

+The American State vs. the Markets vs. the Free Nations vs. etc. is the Data War.